Last Updated on: by

 The eluent used for LC varies from acidic to basic solvents.

 - Most column housing is made of stainless steel since stainless is tolerant towards a large variety of solvents.

 - Separation of analytes is performed inside the column, whereas a detector is used to observe the obtained separation.

 - The composition of the eluent is consistent when no analyte is present.
 While the presence of analyte changes the composition of the eluent.
 What detector does is to measure these differences.

-- In older days, pen (paper)-chart recorder was popularly used.
-Nowadays, computer based data processor (integrator) is more common.
+- In older days, the pen (paper)-chart recorder was popularly used.
+Nowadays, a computer-based data processor (integrator) is more common.

-- There are various types of data processors; from a simple system consisting of in-built printer and word processor while those with softwares that are specifically designed for LC system which not only data acquisition, but features like peak-fitting, base line correction, automatic concentration calculation, molecular weight determination, etc.
+- There are various types of data processors; from a simple system consisting of the in-built printer and word processor while those with software that are specifically designed for an LC system which not only data acquisition but features like peak-fitting, baseline correction, automatic concentration calculation, molecular weight determination, etc.

 The eluent used for LC analysis may contain gases such as oxygen that are non-visible to our eyes.

-- When gas is present in the eluent, this is detected as a noise and causes unstable baseline.
+- When gas is present in the eluent, this is detected as noise and causes an unstable baseline.